'Oppenheimer' crew keeps it low key, other winners revel at Vanity Fair's Oscar after-party

 The Nolan clan left early, as the party was just getting started.

-The annual affair is hosted by Vanity Fair editor Radhika Jones and held at a space built between Beverly Hills City Hall and the Wallis Annenberg Center for the Performing Arts.
+The annual affair is hosted by Vanity Fair editor Radhika Jones and held at a space built between Beverly Hills City Hall and the Wallis Annenberg City Hall.

 It’s one of several Oscar parties held across the city after the show.
 Most winners, including Nolan and Thomas on Sunday night, start the celebration at the Governor’s Ball, the official after-party in the same complex as the ceremony where you can get your statuette engraved on the spot.